 The bystander effect is when a group of people witness an incident but no-one takes action because they all think someone else will, leaving the victim feeling isolated.
 In Marie’s case, after witnessing the incident on the bus a passenger reported it to the driver as they left.
 When an individual does take action like this, it can have a powerful effect; in Marie’s case, the bystander’s intervention helped her to feel she was not alone and, to anyone else present, it reinforced the concept that the perpetrator’s behaviour was not acceptable.

-How can I intervene safely if I witness hate incident or hate crime??
+How can I intervene safely if I witness a hate incident/crime?

 At Communities Inc, we established the Stand By Me programme to empower others to take positive action, like the passenger on Marie’s bus did.
 The basic premise is that there are 3 safe, indirect interventions: